reinshift/KF_AA_MARL/README.md

 [中文](README_zh.md) | [English](README.md)

-# Multi-Agent Reinforcement Learning for Target Pursuit
+# MATD3 for Multi-Target Pursuit

 This project implements a Multi-Agent Twin Delayed Deep Deterministic Policy Gradient (MATD3) algorithm for a pursuit-evasion scenario with multiple hunters and targets in a 2D environment with obstacles.